 Student Financial Aid

 Meeting the cost of higher education is a significant investment.
-We are committed to providing a comprehensive financial aid program that makes it possible for admitted students to attend Carnegie Mellon.
+Carnegie Mellon University is committed to providing a comprehensive financial aid program that makes it possible for students to make a CMU education a reality and achieve their goals.

+The HUB student service center and the Student Financial Aid Office team work together to provide excellent services and personal counsel to admitted students and families.
 Nearly half of our undergraduate students rely on some type of financial aid to pay for educational expenses.
-While many of our graduate students are offered departmental scholarships, grants, stipends, assistantships and fellowships, some rely on other resources, like federal loans, available through the Student Financial Aid Office.
+While many of our graduate students are offered departmental scholarships, grants, stipends, assistantships and fellowships, some rely on other resources, like federal loans.

 Parent & Family Information